 Facilities within the EHS include:

-Contact: Dr. Marsha Black, PI
+Contact: Dr. Lili Tang, PI

-Contact: Dr. Marsha Black, PI
+Contact: Dr. Franklin Leach, PI

 Biomarker, Cancer Etiology and Prevention, and Mycotoxins Research Laboratories

-Rooms 304 and 306 in the EHS Building, Room 225B, and Room 226 in the Coverdell Building contain a biomarker research laboratory, a genomics and proteomics laboratory, a cell culture room (225B), and biospecimen repository space for conducting biomarkers research, cancer etiology and prevention studies, mechanic toxicological studies, and mycotoxins research.
-Animals, normal and cancer human cells, and human biospecimen (blood, urine, and tissues) were used in these laboratories for development and validation of carcinogen-specific biomarkers, molecular epidemiological studies, chemoprevention studies, and mechanic-driven molecular toxicological studies of mycotoxins.
+Rooms 304 in the EHS Building, Room 225B, and Room 226 in the Coverdell Building contain a biomarker research laboratory, a genomics and proteomics laboratory, a cell culture room (225B), and biospecimen repository space for conducting biomarkers research, cancer etiology and prevention studies, mechanic toxicological studies, and mycotoxins research.
+Biospecimen collected from animals studies, normal and cancer human cells, and human epidemiological studies (blood, urine, and tissues) were used in these laboratories for development and validation of carcinogen-specific biomarkers, molecular epidemiological studies, chemoprevention studies, and mechanic-driven molecular toxicological studies of mycotoxins.
 These laboratories are well-established with many pieces of equipment for analytical and biochemical analyses, including a Thermo LC/MSn system, ESA HPLC-CoulArray system, two Agilent HPLC systems (1100 and 1200) with autosampler, Diodearray UV detector, and Fluorescence detector, one Thermo HPLC system including autosampler, Diodearray UV detector, and Fluorescence detector; a Beckman Coulter UV/VIS spectrophotometers ( DU800), a 96 well microplate reader for ELISA, a Labco speed vacuum system, a chromatography cool cabinet, a flourometer, multiple centrifuges, and microanalytical balance.
 Laboratories in Coverdell Building also equipped with a Fast Real Time 7500 PCR system, two regular PCR machines, an image system, 1- and 2-D gel facilities for genotypic and proteomic analysis.
 The cell culture facility including a culture hood, two CO2 incubators, and an Olympus inverted microscope can conduct researches on human liver, esophageal, lung, breast, and prostate cells studies.
 The biospecimen repository equipped with six Reveco -80’C freezers two -20 °C freezers and crytogenic facility has provided good resources for storage of human cells and biospecimen.

 Contact: Dr. J.S.
 Wang, PI